bisqwit/password_codecs/README.md

 Personally for me, it is a way to gain closure to the hundreds of hours, that I invested in attempting to crack the passwords in my early teens;
-to close a book in a honorable and satisfying manner.
+to close a book in an honorable and satisfying manner.

 Note: The “Research by” headers list the research that was utilized in the making of the episode.
 It is not a leaderboard of people who were